ymasory/scalaz-talk-ccad/main/main.md

 - Still poorly documented

 !SLIDE
-# You don't need to use functional programming to benefit from Scalaz!
+# I. You don't need to use functional programming to benefit from Scalaz!

+!SLIDE
+# 1. Scalaz has lots of random utilities (although could use some more ...)

 !SLIDE
 # Random utilities